joshccrump/custom-clothing-site/README.md

 catalog into the static JSON file so the GitHub Pages build always reflects your current inventory.

+> **Node.js version:** Vercel now defaults new projects to Node 22, but the
+> pinned serverless runtime requires Node 20.
+Use Node `20.x` locally (via
+> `nvm use 20` or similar) and set the Vercel project’s “General → Node.js
+> Version” to `20.x` to avoid build failures.

 ## Key Pieces

 | File / Directory | Purpose |